-Ask any collection of people how many victims Jack the Ripper actually claimed and you will usually get an answer that ranges from just a few unfortunate individuals to hundreds of potential victims.
-There is a simple reason for this - nobody actually knows the answer.
-By the very nature of their occupation, prostitutes were easy targets and assaults and occasional deaths of these women from violence would not have been considered bizarre.
-However, the Whitechapel Murders set a horrific standard of brutality that shocked the world.
-But if we are to set a number of Jack the Ripper victims, how many should we consider?
+Ask anyone how many victims Jack the Ripper claimed and you will usually get an answer that ranges from just a few unfortunate individuals to hundreds of potential victims.
+There is a simple reason for this - nobody knows the answer.
+By the very nature of their occupation, prostitutes were easy targets, meaning assaults and occasional deaths of these women would not have been considered bizarre.
+However, the Whitechapel Murders set a horrific standard of brutality that shocked the world, but if we are to set a definitive number of Jack the Ripper victims, how many should we consider?

 Take the opportunity to browse our casebook and discover more about Whitechapel, Jack the Ripper, the police investigation, and Victorian London.
-Delve deeper into each of these crimes over this series of blogs, from Emma Smith in April 1888 to Frances Coles in February 1891, weigh up the evidence carefully for yourself, think outside the box, and make up your own mind on what happened in Whitechapel, London 1888!
+Delve deeper into each of these murders, from Emma Smith in April 1888 through to Frances Coles in February 1891, weigh up the evidence carefully for yourself, think outside the box, and make up your own mind on what happened in Whitechapel, London 1888!